Rationalization

 Rawpixel

 There are other potential downsides to rationalization.
-If you develop a holistic pattern of shielding yourself from uncomfortable truths, you may also become blind to the reality of many situations, such as instances of your own inappropriate behavior.
+If you develop a holistic pattern of shielding yourself from uncomfortable truths through rationalization, you may also become blind to the reality of many situations, such as instances of your own inappropriate behavior you have rationalized.

 Perhaps you get too drunk at a party and say something inappropriate or behave in a way that leads to discomfort in others.
 Similarly, if you get angry in the heat of the moment, you might lash out and hurt others with your words.
 No one likes to think that they’ve embarrassed themselves or offended other people, but sometimes, that’s the unpleasant reality of our actions.
 In those cases, it’s likely best to acknowledge the embarrassment and discomfort you feel.